NxPKG/khulnasoft-docs/content/web3/get-started.md

 {{<render file="_post-creation-steps.md">}}

-## Step 3 - Customize Cloudflare settings
+## Step 3 - Customize Khulnasoft settings

 {{<render file="_cloudflare-settings.md">}}

 ## Step 4 - Restrict gateway access (optional)

-If you are using your gateway for backend services, you may want to use Cloudflare Zero Trust to [restrict gateway access](/web3/how-to/restrict-gateway-access/).
+If you are using your gateway for backend services, you may want to use Khulnasoft Zero Trust to [restrict gateway access](/web3/how-to/restrict-gateway-access/).

 ## Step 5 - Set up usage notifications